oemof/DHNx/docs/optimization_models.rst

 The following figure provides an overview of the input data:

-.. 	figure:: _static/optimization_input_data.svg
+.. 	figure:: _static/DHNx_Input_data.svg
    :width: 100 %
    :alt: optimization_input_data.svg
    :align: center

-   Fig. 1: Optimization Input Data
+   Fig. 1: Optimisation Input Data

 The structure of the input data might look a bit confusing at the beginning, but provides a lot of options for building up complex district heating models.
 There are two groups of data: